 These corruptions quickly become apparent to translators, since there is enough redundancy in the Bible to show what has been changed.
 Since we now have enough access to ancient manuscripts, we can often see what was and wasn’t originally there.
 We believe the Bible to be inspired by God, but we only have 99.9% of it.
 Whether God grants us access to that last 0.1% is up to Him.

-Our editors and volunteers have written many scriptural commentaries.
+Our translators and other volunteers have written many scriptural commentaries.
 Here are some favorites: